 Fish oil.
 These supplements may help lower triglyceride levels, thanks to omega-3s they have in them like EPA and DHA.

 Just know that getting the amount of omega-3s you need from supplements will add calories to your diet, so watch for weight gain.
 You’ll need 2-4 grams of fish oil per day.
-That adds about 200 calories a day in capsule form.
+Fish oils are fat, so be sure to check the label to know how many calories you'll add to your total amount.
 Some people are concerned about high levels of mercury or other pollutants when picking out fish oil supplements.
 Ask your doctor about safe ones to try.

 So, what about it does work?
 If you’re taking a statin to lower your cholesterol and having muscle pain as a side effect, there is some proof that coenzyme Q10 can help ease it.

 Garlic supplements slightly lowered cholesterol levels in a few short studies.
 But overall, the evidence doesn’t seem to support garlic as an effective way to lower cholesterol.

 Niacin.
 This B vitamin can boost HDL “good" cholesterol and lower LDL “bad” cholesterol and triglycerides -- but only use it if your doctor advises you to.
 For niacin to work you have to take a lot of it, and that can cause serious side effects.
 At that point it is more like taking a drug than a non-prescription supplement.